indradenbakker/Traffic-Sign-Classifier/README.md

 The model consists of 3 convolutional blocks and two fully connected layers.
 To reduce overfitting, we've applied regularisation techniques like dropout and max pooling.
 This is a  basic model, and can be tuned further for optimum performance.
 The goal of this model is to provide a solution that gives a relatively high accuracy (> 97%) on the validation set and should be seen as a stepping stone for further development.

 ### REST API (see [script](https://github.com/indradenbakker/Traffic-Sign-Classifier/blob/master/inference_endpoint.py))
 To make our model available for other applications, we've created a REST API endpoint in Python with Flask.
-Currently, the REST API is deployed on a Amazon AWS instance and other applications can send POST request including a URL of an image that included a traffic sign.
+Currently, the REST API is deployed on a Amazon AWS instance and other applications can send POST request including a URL of an image that include a traffic sign.
 The endpoint will return the predicted class of the image.
 For example:

 `curl -X POST http://127.0.0.1:5000/predict/https://upload.wikimedia.org/wikipedia/commons/thumb/2/2f/Spain _traffic_signal_p2.svg/218px-Spain_traffic_signal_p2.svg.png`